OmniSharp/generator-aspnet/README.md

 The Nancy project is based on framework's "Hello World" template:
 [Nancy Getting Started: Introduction](https://github.com/NancyFx/Nancy/wiki/Introduction)

-The [Docker](https://www.docker.com/) support with `Dockerfile` configuration files is based on the official [Docker image for ASP.NET 5](https://github.com/aspnet/aspnet-docker)
+The [Docker](https://www.docker.com/) support with `Dockerfile` configuration files is based on the official [Docker image for ASP.NET Core](https://github.com/aspnet/aspnet-docker)

 The Unit test project uses [xUnit: a free, open source, community-focused unit testing tool for the .NET Framework](https://xunit.github.io/)

-The templates that use client side libraries are calling `bower install` script to install Bower managed dependencies.
-You can skip installation process by passign `--skip-install` option to generator, e.g. `yo aspnet --skip-install`.
-This should allow better experience when `Development` has been enabled.
+The templates that use client-side libraries are calling the `bower install` script to install Bower managed dependencies.
+You can skip the installation process by passing the `--skip-install` option to the generator, e.g. `yo aspnet --skip-install`.
+This should allow for a better experience when `Development` has been enabled.

 ## Command line automation